YunnnnShang/MA/Phase 1/HW/NVIDIA Jetson HEVC Hardware Encoder: Rate-Distortion Test Workflow & Findings.md

 ## 1\.
 Experimental Setup and Remote Access

-To ensure consistency and repeatability, all experiments were conducted remotely via a stable network connection to the Jetson device.
+To ensure consistency and repeatability, all experiments were conducted remotely.
+This document outlines the setup for establishing a stable, direct network connection to the Jetson device from either a Linux or Windows host PC.

-  * **Hardware Platform**: NVIDIA Jetson Orin NX 8GB module seated on a reComputer J401 carrier board.
+  * **Hardware Platform**:

+    Target Device: NVIDIA Jetson Orin NX 8GB module seated on a reComputer J401 carrier board.

+    Host PC: A personal computer running either a Linux distribution (e.g., Ubuntu) or Windows 10/11.
   * **Physical Connections**:
     1.  **Network**: The device was connected to the local area network via its **Gigabit Ethernet port (RJ-45)**.
     2.  **Power**: The device was powered using its standard DC power adapter.

+  * **Network Configuration**： A direct, static IP-based network was configured to ensure a persistent and predictable connection between the host and the Jetson.

+    The Jetson device was pre-configured with the following static network settings:
+    ```sh
+    IP Address: 192.168.178.1
+    Subnet Mask: 255.255.255.0
+    ```
+    Host PC Configuration: The host PC's Ethernet adapter was configured manually to reside on the same subnet as the Jetson.

+    For a **Linux Host**:

+    The network interface connected to the Jetson was configured via the system's network manager to use an IP address within the `192.168.178.0/24` subnet (e.g., `192.168.178.10`).

+    For a **Windows Host**:
+    A static IP address was assigned to the Ethernet adapter by following these steps:

+    Open the "Network Connections" panel by pressing Win + R, typing ncpa.cpl, and pressing Enter.

+    Right-click the relevant Ethernet adapter and select "Properties".

+    Double-click "Internet Protocol Version 4 (TCP/IPv4)".

+    Select the option "Use the following IP address" and fill in the details:

+    IP address: 192.168.178.10

+    Subnet mask: 255.255.255.0

+    Default gateway: (Leave blank)
       * **Remote Access**:
           * A Secure Shell (SSH) connection was established from a host PC to the Jetson device to gain command-line access.
           * **Command**:
             ```bash
             ssh or16ixuv@192.168.178.1
             ```
           * This setup provided a stable and reliable interface for script execution and file management throughout the experiment.

 ## 2\.
 Automated Rate-Distortion (RD) Data Collection